clarkdatalabs/banana-project/README.md

 Finally, the use of bananas as a background image, while topical, contributes to visual overload and makes it hard to immediately understand what’s going on.

-Glancing at the line graphs (full plotly tutorials in Python and R included), one can get the same information in a more easily digestible format.
+Glancing at the line graphs (full tutorials in both Python and R included), one can get the same information in a more easily digestible format.
 With a 2-dimensional line chart no country is shrouded, and the dynamics between years is better portrayed than in a box plot.
 Scrolling over the graph gives helpful information in regards to year, country, and export value.